Adjunct Professor and Pedagogical Lead

 Canada: British Columbia Hub | NORTH AMERICA

 Terry Taylor is grateful to live and learn on the traditional unceded territory of the Sinixt Peoples.
-She is a former Superintendent of Schools and Lead Learner in an innovative rural district in southeastern British Columbia (BC), known for its signature pedagogy—critical place-conscious learning.
-Leading learning and systems change through relational, inclusive, and decolonizing pedagogy and leadership are her educational passions.
-As a result, Terry’s EdD dissertation (Western University, 2022) focuses on creating coherence and systemness to nurture decolonization, equity, and well-being.
+She is a former Superintendent of Schools and Lead Learner in an innovative rural school district in southeastern British Columbia (BC).
+Leading learning and systems change through relational, inclusive, and decolonizing pedagogy and leadership are her educational passions—a strong fit with Compassionate Systems Leadership.
+Terry’s doctoral dissertation (Ed.D., Western University, 2022) focused on creating coherence and systemness including the Compassionate Systems tools and framework to nurture decolonization, equity, and well-being.
+These continue to be her research and practice interests.

-With an M.Ed. in Counselling Psychology (University of Toronto) and B.A. in English and Performing Arts (Simon Fraser University), Terry has co-led professional learning and coached and mentored teachers, school leaders, and teacher candidates for many years.
-She is passionate about learning from and working in partnership with Indigenous Elders and all partners in community, leveraging the enabling constraints of rurality and connection to place for equity, deep learning, and flourishing for all learners.
+For decades, Terry has co-led teacher professional learning, and coached and mentored teachers, school leaders, and teacher candidates.
+She has a background in Counselling Psychology (M.Ed., University of Toronto) and English Literature and Performing Arts (B.A., Simon Fraser University).
+Passionate about learning from and working in partnership with Indigenous Elders and collaborating in community, her work leverages the enabling constraints of rurality and nurtures connection to Land and place for equity, deep learning, and flourishing for all learners.